Happy Bunion ‘s Story

 Massage therapy is recommended too, but it is a limited tool for helping in fixing the issue.

-So, is it possible to alleviate bunion pain and or invert the condition?
+So, can it alleviate bunion pain and or invert the condition?

 Yes, it is.